Adjuvo/senseglove_ros_ws/README.md

 # Senseglove ros_workspace
-A workspace for the integration of the SenseGlove into ROS Melodic.
+A workspace for the integration of the SenseGlove into _ROS Melodic_.
 This workspace makes use of ros_control for automatically initiating publisher and subscriber nodes for the state of the senseglove.

+Florent Audonnet has done some work on support for ROS2 Galactic.
+In case you are interested, have a look at https://github.com/09ubberboy90/senseglove_ros_ws/tree/ros2

 ## 1. For ROS beginners: ##
 If you are totally unfamiliar with ROS we advise you to take a look at the ROS-wiki for a quick startup guide.